Trump admin. moves to bar Haitians from agricultural, seasonal worker visas

 DHS referred questions about the decision to Citizenship and Immigration Services, which emailed excerpts of DHS’ notice in response.
 Requests for information on numbers were referred to the State Department Wednesday evening.

-Michael Clemens, a senior fellow at the non-partisan Center for Global Development, said the move eliminates the only U.S. work visa that is almost everyone in Haiti can apply to get.
+Michael Clemens, a senior fellow at the non-partisan Center for Global Development, said the move eliminates the only U.S. work visas that almost everyone in Haiti can apply to get.
 The number of Haitians who get the visa is in the hundreds.

 Other visas require higher skill levels and education.
 Most Haitians don't qualify for family sponsored visas and because of the number of Haitians already in the U.S. the diversity visa lottery is not open to them.